 In 5 years, is this where I want to be?

 Quite often, I found my answer to be NO. Staying within my field meant I would be on the road to promotion and with promotion, comes a lot more responsibility that did not light me up.
-I would be responsible for the sales pipeline, bringing in new clients, closing large amounts of business and these are not areas in which I wanted to grow.
+I would be responsible for generating sales, bringing in new clients, closing large amounts of business and these are not areas in which I wanted to grow.